© Barmalini | Dreamstime.com

 In addition to seltzer water, there’s club soda, mineral water, sparkling water, and tonic water.
 Let’s quench your thirst about these drinks and look at what sets them apart:

 - Mineral water is natural, and unpolluted water that is sourced from a natural spring (giving it its other name, spring water).
 Any carbonation it has is naturally occurring.
-It also contains small amounts of naturally occurring minerals (including sodium) which come from the rock the water flows through.
+It also contains small amounts of naturally occurring minerals (including sodium) that come from the rock the water flows through.
 Due to its source (usually Europe), mineral water can be on the pricey side.
 The Evian brand is an example of mineral water.

 - Sparkling water is mineral water with a bit of fizz to it.
 Like regular mineral water, it can be pricey.
 The carbonation in sparkling water may be naturally occurring, or in some cases it may be added.
 Perrier (often touted for its price point) is an example of sparkling mineral water.